GIGA-AnimalGenomics-BLV/Public/PIC/R/README.md

 ### VARIABLES

-The function takes an IS table containing the following columns:
+The function takes an IS table containing at least the following columns:

 |seqnames|start|filtered.max|ID|sample|
 |:-:|---|---|---|---|